Ghostmonday/MonsterWallet/REPORT.md

 - Implemented BIP44 HD derivation for Ethereum, Bitcoin, and Solana.
 - Integrated real transaction signing using TrustWalletCore for Ethereum, Bitcoin, and Solana.
 - Added DEX aggregator with Jupiter (Solana) and 1inch (Ethereum) providers.
-- Updated `WalletStateManager` to correctly call `HDWalletService.derivePrivateKey` and `HDWalletService.address` with the required `for` parameter (defaulting to `.ethereum`).
+- Updated `WalletStateManager` to correctly call `HDWalletService.derivePrivateKey` and `HDWalletService.address`.
-- Refactored splash screen assets and ensured proper asset catalog configuration.
+- **UI/UX Overhaul**: Refined `EliteDarkTheme` to match the new "Elite Black" logo (Metallic Silver accents, sharp corners, chrome typography).
+- **Logo Integration**: Processed and integrated the final high-res logo into App Icons and Launch Screen.
+- **Simulator Support**: Fixed onboarding crashes by adding fallback mnemonic generation and relaxed security constraints for the Simulator environment.
+- **Onboarding UX**: Added loading states and error handling to the "Initiate Protocol" action.

 ## Remaining Work
 - Resolve any remaining type mismatches in `TransactionSigner` (e.g., `Data` vs `BigInt` conversions).